deeplearning4j/deeplearning4j/symbolicreasoning.md

 ---
-title: Deep Learning & Symbolic Reasoning
+title: Symbolic Reasoning (Symbolic AI) & Deep Learning
 layout: default
 redirect_from: deepsymboliclearning
 ---

-# Deep Learning & Symbolic Reasoning
+# Symbolic Reasoning & Deep Learning

 Deep learning has its discontents, and many of them look to other branches of AI when they hope for the future.
 Symbolic reasoning is one of those branches.